photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 The `-f` flag instructs the `photoprism migrations run` subcommand to re-run previously failed migrations.
 Use `--help` to see the command help.

+Additional migration command examples can be found in the [Developer Guide](../../developer-guide/database/migrations.md).

 ##### Complete Rescan #####

 We recommend that you **re-index your pictures after a schema migration**, especially if problems persist.
 You can either start a [rescan from the user interface](../../user-guide/library/originals.md) by navigating to *Library* > *Index*, checking "Complete Rescan", and then clicking "Start", or by running this command in a terminal: